-Trauma Transport Protocols (TTP) describe the procedures used by the emergency medical services prehospital provider for dispatch of vehicles, assessment of the extent and severity of injuries of trauma patients and determination of the destination (facility) to which trauma alert patients are transported.
-TTP's are a legal document that should outline, as accurately as possible, the actual procedures followed by the emergency medical service provider, written within the context of section 395.4045, Florida Statutes and Chapter 64J-2, Florida Administrative Code.
+Trauma transport protocols (TTPs) describe the procedures used by the EMS provider for dispatch of vehicles, assessment of the extent and severity of injuries of trauma patients and determination of the destination (facility) to which trauma alert patients are transported.
+TTPs are a legal document that should outline, as accurately as possible, the actual procedures followed by the EMS provider, written within the context of section 395.4045, Florida Statutes, and Chapter 64J-2, Florida Administrative Code.

-- Applying for initial licensure as an EMS provider.
+- Applying for initial/renewal licensure as an EMS provider.

 - A change in medical directors for the EMS provider.